PolandOfficial Name: Republic of Poland

 Within cities, taxis are available at major hotels and designated stands or may be ordered in advance by telephone.
 Some drivers speak English and accept credit cards.
 When hailing taxis on the street, you should avoid those that do not have a company name and/or telephone number displayed since these may not have meters and many of them charge significantly more.
 Do not accept assistance from self-professed “taxi drivers” who approach you in the arrivals terminal or outside the doors at Warsaw Airport, but rather use only those that display telephone numbers and a company name and are at designated taxi stands.

 Unpredictable weather throughout the year can cause problems on the roads.
-For instance, Poland experienced numerous floods in 2010, during which many bridges were closed and road travel was significantly disrupted.
-Please monitor local conditions when traveling.
+In the past, flooding has closed bridges and significantly disrupted road travel.
+U.S. citizens should monitor local weather conditions when traveling.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Poland's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Poland's air carrier operations.
 For more information, travelers may visit the FAA’s safety assessment page.